Dream Lands Design

 There are two methods to claim your solar rebate in Southern Australia.
 Fortunately, none of them necessitates you to deal with local authorities or make numerous trips to government offices.

-The simplest approach to claim your STC incentive is to have it taken into account as a point of sale discount during your solar installation.
+The simplest approach to claim your STC incentive is to have it taken into account as a point-of-sale discount during your solar installation.
 Most people in Southern Australia and around the world choose this option since it is more convenient and may help you save money; here’s why:

 1. If your solar installer can agree to be given the authority to claim your STC, you’ll be confident they’re qualified with the Clean Energy Regulator.
 This is significant since hiring an unaccredited solar agent or firm would result in you not receiving the solar incentive and having to pay full price.